GVR Report cover Carbon Dioxide Market (2026 - 2033)Report

 Source Insights

-The ethyl alcohol compounds segment led the market with the largest revenue share of 33.5% in 2024 and is expected to continue to grow at the fastest CAGR over the forecast period.
+TBased on source, the ethyl alcohol segment led the market with the largest revenue share of 33.4% in 2025 and is expected to continue to grow at the fastest CAGR over the forecast period.
 This is attributed to the easy availability of carbon dioxide (CO2) as a long-term and reliable source.
 Furthermore, the increasing global demand for food-grade CO2 will drive its production from ethyl alcohol in the coming years.
 Carbon dioxide is produced as a byproduct during the fermentation of ethyl alcohol.
 In addition, the combustion of ethanol also generates CO2 and water vapor.
 The CO2 obtained from these processes is mainly used in food and beverage applications, such as chilling, carbonation, freezing, and cooling.

 The substitute natural gas segment is expected to grow at a significant CAGR from during the forecast period, due to limited availability and price volatility of conventional natural gas, prompting countries, especially in North America and Europe, to explore alternative sources to ensure energy security and supply stability.
 SNG, produced from coal through thermochemical processes like gasification and the water-gas shift reaction, offers a reliable substitute that is compatible with existing natural gas infrastructure, including pipelines and storage systems.
 In addition, the increasing demand for natural gas across sectors such as power generation, transportation, residential heating, and industrial applications is pushing the development of scalable and sustainable alternatives.
 SNG also provides an opportunity for carbon dioxide capture during the conversion process, aligning with decarbonization goals.